 Don’t Ignore the Risks

 Enterprise projects involve large numbers of people and large amounts of money.
 The rewards are greater when things go well, but the consequences are more serious when something goes wrong.
-It’s no wonder, then, that risk management has become an essential part of project management today.
+It’s no wonder, then, that risk management has become an essential part of project management planning today.

 As a project manager, you need to begin the risk management process even before your team starts working.
-Building risk management activities into your project plan from the beginning will help ensure that every stakeholder understands the potential challenges that might arise, and increases the chances that you’ll be able to identify and mitigate problems before they threaten your timeline and budget.
+Building risk management activities into your project management planning from the beginning will help ensure that every stakeholder understands the potential challenges that might arise, and increases the chances that you’ll be able to identify and mitigate problems before they threaten your timeline and budget.